Welcome to Nursery

-Information about our themes and learning will be displayed on the double doors.
-We also provide information in your child’s yellow sharing book.
+Information about our current themes and learning will be displayed on the chalk board next to the the nursery entrance.
+We also provide information on the nursery newsfeed on the Weduc app.
 Again, please also feel free to speak to a member of our nursery team if you have any questions or queries.
 We have a website with individual class pages which provide information about what we have been doing.
-We also hold stay and play events where you will have the opportunity to come into class and spend time playing with your child and finding out more about their interests when they are in nursery.
+We also hope to start holding stay and play events again in the future, where you will have the opportunity to come into class and spend time playing with your child and finding out more about their interests when they are in nursery.

 -Our Head Teacher Mr Minikin writes a weekly newsletter.